Updated July 2020

 We sincerely believe that engineering educators could build on these ideas and greatly improve the quality of engineering education, even with relatively minor changes to current courses.
 However, these publications require further explanations and examples to be useful for educators.

 Therefore we have released a guide for engineering value creation for students, educators and practicing engineers.
 This is freely accessible in PDF format.
-To complement the guide, here is a set of annotated presentation slides from my keynote address to the Australasian Conference on Engineering Education in Sydney, December 13, 2017.
+To complement the guide, there is also a set of annotated presentation slides from my keynote address to the Australasian Conference on Engineering Education in Sydney, December 13, 2017.

 These are living documents and our intention is to update them regularly as we receive feedback from educators and students.